Shih Poo Scientific Classification

 The main thing to remember is that if you get yours when it is a puppy, its fur and markings will change, sometimes drastically, over the course of the next 12 months.

 Shih Poos are not bad with children, but nor are they typically as friendly with children as other breeds, such as Golden Retrievers.
-A puppy will tend to adapt more easily to children than will a full-grown adult.
+A puppy will tend to adapt more easily to children than a full-grown adult.

 Dogs similar to Shih Poo